tkleisas/pxt-greekled-beta/README.md

 This pxt-microbit package contains two blocks:
 1. showString that enables the display of greek characters and has the following signature: function showString(text: string, time: number = 200): void
-2. showNumber that enables the display of numbers up to three digits. function showNumber(n: number): void
+2. showNumber that enables the display of numbers up to three digits and has the following signature: function showNumber(n: number): void